Minimum Wages in Concentrated Labor Markets: Theoretical Background

+In the following section, I discuss the effects of minimum wages in the presence of monopsony power from a theoretical perspective to clarify the hypotheses to be tested in the empirical part of this paper.
+In doing so, I largely focus on oligopsony models, in which monopsony power is originating from a finite set of employers.
+For more details on the standard Cournot oligopsony model, I refer the reader to Appendix \ref{sec:A}.

+In the standard model of perfect competition, a large number of atomistic firms face an infinitely elastic labor supply curve that implies constant marginal cost of labor (MCL) at market wage $w^{C}$.
+In equilibrium, each profit-maximizing firm optimizes employment $L$ such that the marginal revenue product of labor (MRPL) equals the wage rate.
+Thus, firms' markdowns -- the ratio between MRPL and wages -- are unity.
+In default of other channels of adjustment, the introduction or increase of a binding minimum wage $w^{min}$ raises marginal cost and, thus, makes firms lay off the least productive units of labor.
+As a result, minimum wages initiate unambiguously negative effects on employment along the intensive or the extensive margin \citep{Stigler1946}.
 During the early 1990s, however, novel research designs delivered near-zero employment effects \citep{Card1992a,Card1992b,CardKrueger1994} and, thus, challenged the common belief among economists that minimum wages are detrimental to employment \citep{BrownEtAl1982}.
-The minimum wage literature offers several explanations to reconcile the absence of disemployment effects with the neoclassical paradigm of competitive labor markets \citep{Schmitt2015}.
+The minimum wage literature offers several explanations to reconcile the absence of disemployment effects with the notion of competitive labor markets \citep{Schmitt2015,Clemens2021}.
 Indeed, any specification in terms of heads (instead of hours) will underestimate the disemployment effect to the extent that minimum wage responses occur along the intensive margin.
 In addition, firms can pass on the higher wage costs to customers in the form of price increases \citep{Lemos2008}.
 Moreover, with inadequate enforcement, studies will report small employment effects simply because firms did not fully comply with the minimum wage regulation \citep{AshenfelterSmith1979}.
-Institutions, such as worker unions or work councils, may further alleviate employment responses (through a smaller bite or objections to scheduled dismissals, respectively).
 Moreover, in an efficiency wage model, minimum wages carry the advantage that they enhance workers' productivity \citep{RebitzerTaylor1995}.